ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

 The external interpreter made it at least possible, relatively automatically, but doesn't work if you explicitly want side affects to be run on the compiler's platform.
-Also, while same-OS cross can sometimes be fairly lightweight —e.g. by having QEMU translate syscalls so th native kernel can be used— differnet-OS requires harder to provision virtual machines or real devices.
+Also, while same-OS cross can sometimes be fairly lightweight —e.g. by having QEMU translate syscalls so the native kernel can be used— differnet-OS requires harder to provision virtual machines or real devices.

 Another alternative is dumping and loading splices, where one builds natively, dumping splices, and the builds cross with those dumped splices.